Seek out Beautiful Sights and Experience Cultural Delights in Oahu

 This is a fantastic place to learn about Polynesian island culture from Polynesians all over the world.
 Run by Brigham Young University Hawaii, The Polynesian Cultural Center employs students from all over the Polynesian islands.
 You can travel between different Polynesian “villages” and learn about each culture.
 End the day with a classic Hawaiian luau and fire show!

-Here you can visit the spot where the US involvement in WWII began, and where it ended.
-Take a boat out to the USS Arizona Memorial which floats above the boat that was destroyed during the attack on Pearl Harbor, and tour the Battleship Missouri, where the Japanese surrendered and ended the war.
+Here you can visit the spot where the U.S. involvement in World War II began, and where it ended.
+Take a boat out to the USS Arizona Memorial that floats above the boat that was destroyed during the attack on Pearl Harbor, and tour the Battleship Missouri, where the Japanese surrendered and ended the war.

 Don’t leave Oahu without attending a luau!
 A luau is a Hawaiian traditional party that usually includes a buffet dinner, drinks, a cultural show and the imu ceremony — an imu is a in-ground oven that cooks the meat for dinner, usually a pig.
 There are luaus all over the island and at most resorts.